-The Coalition is dedicated to "Advancing the National Mall Legacy Through Public Policy and Innovative Ideas."
-We advocate a national commitment to create the 3rd Century Mall that will expand the future vitality and resilience of this national treasure for generations to come.
+The Mall cannot be "complete" any more than American history is finished.
+We need a new McMillan-type Commission to create a visionary plan for the Mall in its 3rd century that will expand the future vitality and resilience of this national treasure for generations to come.